adamrehn/ue4-docker/README.md

 As a workaround until a proper fix is issued, it seems that altering the memory limit for containers between subsequent invocations of the `docker` command can reduce the frequency with which this error occurs.
 (Changing the memory limit when using Hyper-V isolation likely forces Docker to provision a new Hyper-V VM, preventing it from re-using an existing one that has become unresponsive.)
 Please note that this workaround has been devised based on my own testing under Windows 10 and may not hold true when using Hyper-V isolation under Windows Server.

 To enable the workaround, specify the `--random-memory` flag when invoking the build script.
-This will set the container memory limit to a random value between 8GB and 10GB when the build script starts.
+This will set the container memory limit to a random value between 10GB and 12GB when the build script starts.
 If a build fails with the `hcsshim` timeout error, simply re-run the build script and in most cases the build will continue successfully, even if only for a short while.
 Restarting the Docker daemon may also help.

-Note that in some cases, using a memory limit that is not a multiple of 4GB can cause UnrealBuildTool to crash with an error stating *"The process cannot access the file because it is being used by another process."* If this happens, simply run the build script again without the `--random-memory` flag.
-If the access error occurs when using the default memory limit, this likely indicates that Windows is unable to allocate the full 8GB to the container.
+Note that some older versions of UnrealBuildTool will crash with an error stating *"The process cannot access the file because it is being used by another process"* when using a memory limit that is not a multiple of 4GB.
+If this happens, simply run the build script again with an appropriate memory limit (e.g. `-m 8GB` or `-m 12GB`.)
+If the access error occurs even when using an appropriate memory limit, this likely indicates that Windows is unable to allocate the full amount of memory to the container.
 Rebooting the host system may help to alleviate this issue.